Replication from MySQL 8.0 to 5.7 stops with the error utf8mb4_0900_ai_ci. Cause and solution

 default_collation_for_utf8mb4

-This cannot be set in my.cnf and must be set with SET GLOBAL or SET PERSIST to make parameters persistent.
+This cannot be set in my.cnf and must be set using SET GLOBAL or SET PERSIST for parameter persistence.

-[Updated October 2023] SET PERSIST may no longer be possible in the following RDS environment at some point.
-I have stored it because I cannot confirm this.
+[Updated October 2023] SET PERSIST may no longer be possible in the RDS environment below.
+Since I couldn't confirm this, I stored it.

-In the case of SET PERSIST, the RDS administrator privileges do not provide sufficient execution privileges, so you must grant them separately.
+In the case of SET PERSIST, the RDS administrator privileges are not sufficient to execute the command, so you must grant them separately.

-As of October 2023, it is not expected to be available on RDS.
+As of October 2023, it is thought that it will not be available in RDS.

 SET SESSION default_collation_for_utf8mb4=utf8mb4_general_ci;